What should you know before buying stock in Rio Tinto Group (RIO)

-Rio Tinto Group (NYSE: RIO) is -0.20% lower on its value in year-to-date trading and has touched a low of $34.99 and a high of $91.90 in the current 52-week trading range.
-The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
-Why not look at analysts view on what the future holds for the stock.
-The RIO stock was last observed hovering at around $76.08 in the last trading session, with the day’s loss setting it -1.78% off its average median price target of $110.00 for the next 12 months.
-It is also 37.56% off the consensus price target high of $119.00 offered by 7 analysts, but current levels are 8.27% higher than the price target low of $81.00 for the same period.
+Rio Tinto Group (NYSE: RIO) is 4.84% higher on its value in year-to-date trading and has touched a low of $42.06 and a high of $91.90 in the current 52-week trading range.
+The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
+Here’s what analysts think will happen to its price in the coming time.
+The RIO stock was last observed hovering at around $75.06 in the last trading session, with the day’s gains setting it 2.99% off its average median price target of $110.00 for the next 12 months.
+It is also 34.41% off the consensus price target high of $119.00 offered by 7 analysts, but current levels are 3.64% higher than the price target low of $81.00 for the same period.

 The 2021 Backdoor Crypto Portfolio (free)